About

 Shigeru Umebayashi (aka Ume) was born in Kitakyushu, Japan.

-He started composing film music in 1984 and his talent was immediately recognized in 1985, when the music he composed for the Japanese film production Sorekara (And Then) won several film music awards.
-He has since scored more than 30 Japanese Films, including Onmyoji and Onmyoji II.
+Ume began composing film music in 1984, and his talent was quickly recognized the following year when his score for Sorekara (And Then) won multiple awards.
+Since then, he has composed for more than 30 Japanese films.

-Since 2010 Ume has started to present his film music in concert at European festivals and concert halls.
+Ume has continued to presented his film music in concert at leading European festivals and concert halls, since 2010.

-Shigeru Umebayashi is as a member of the Academy of Motion Picture Arts and Science and of the World Soundtrack Academy.
+Shigeru Umebayashi is a member of the Academy of Motion Picture Arts and Sciences and the World Soundtrack Academy, and remains dedicated to creating music that transcends borders and connects cultures.

 https://shigeru-umebayashi.com/index.html